FluxaORM v2: Code-Generation-Based Go ORM for MySQL and Redis

 • Queries Log

-• Plugins
+• Testing

-CRUD
+CRUD Operations

 package main

-import "github.com/latolukasz/fluxaorm"
+import (

 type CategoryEntity struct {

-ID uint64 `orm:"localCahe;redisCache"`
+ID uint64 `orm:"localCache;redisCache"`

-Code string `orm:"required;length=10;unique=code"`
+Code string `orm:"required;length=10;unique=Code"`

 Name string `orm:"required;length=100"`